 Definitely allow the paper to dry in between layers.
 But it is advisable to use a hairdryer to dry your layers, especially large areas.
 The advantage Do doing this is the dryer heat helps the paper return to its original state.

-Well, there you have it, my take on Derwent Watercolor pencils.
+Well, there you have it, my take on Derwent Watercolor pencils, and it’s up to you to decide.
 Hopefully, you have found enough reason to want to give these a try.
-Believe me, they are well worth it.
+Believe me, they are well worth it!

 If you enjoyed this post, please, by all means share it!